Bankoga/golem/docs/catch_22/0_overview.md

 ![overview_banner](/docs/catch_22/images/overview_banner.jpg)
 > Image originally from ‘Paradox — ‘Catch 22’ 2.
 Digital image.
 Deviantart.
 DeppyLegs, 10 May 2011.
 Web.
 6 Oct.
 2013.’ which I found at http://blogs.iac.gatech.edu/unreliable/2013/10/07/hellers-catch-22/

+CONSUMER LABEL: Intended for consumption of not more than one serving per day.
+Warning: Self reference inserted!

 ## Purpose

 As the culmination of a lifetime of philosophical research, and 2 years of intensive dedicated research, I believe I am in the final run up to a fully operational generally intelligent software system, the endgame so to speak.
 The timing of this couldn't be more hilarious, for so many different cultural reasons.
 Coincidence, I have found, never was, merely lacking perspective.
 While like all things, this is a process, the destination is in plain sight.
 There are briars, brambles, and a few hills in between certainly.
 However there are no ideological hurdles to be overcome any longer.